 Plan, measure, invest: how CommDiv is changing the Communication/PR industries

-Three small words are transforming the Communication/PR industry: plan, measure and invest.
-It’s the tried and tested trio I’ve based my career on so if you’re a CEO or organisational decision maker and you’re reading this, I have a message for you:
+Deb and Paul agree three small words are transforming the Communication/PR industry: plan, measure and invest.
+It’s the tried and tested trio they’ve based their careers on, so if you’re a CEO or organisational decision maker and you’re reading this, they have a very clear message for you:

 If you don’t know what your Communication/PR department is planning, measuring and investing in, it’s time to get informed.
 Just as your Accounts and Finance departments are crucial to ensuring your organisation’s success and profitability, those working to communicate effectively with your customers and communities, are also critical.

 Measure – if you’re familiar with how Communication/PR departments typically function, you’ll notice that they’re pretty much a hustle and bustle of constant activity.
 Regular tweets, Facebook and LinkedIn posts, media releases and alerts… if nothing else, you can count on these departments to be constantly busy.
 The issue with this is that unless you’re measuring and evaluating the effectiveness of this activity according to SMART (Specific, Measurable, Achievable, Relevant, Time-bound) objectives, there’s little point.
-As a results-driven leader, I am against activity just for the sake of ‘doing something’.
 The more you can measure in relation to your organisation’s priorities, the more knowledge you have up your sleeve to work with down the track.
 It’s also important to know where you’re starting from to see what goals you can set and aspire to achieve moving forward.

 Invest – once you’ve measured and evaluated the activities your Communication/PR department is performing, the next step is to look at the findings critically.
 From here, decide where it’s best for your organisation to invest time and money.
 For instance, if the data presented to you shows that despite tweeting multiple times a day, you haven’t grown your Twitter audience by a great deal over the last month, you may decide to focus more time on Facebook in order to experiment further.

-One organisation at a time, I know that The Communication Dividend is changing the Communication/PR profession and ultimately, this is what drives me towards our shared success.
+The Communication Dividend is changing the Communication/PR profession and ultimately, this is what drives Deb and Paul towards their shared success.